gae123/sd2/README.md

 # sd<sup>2</sup>: Software Defined Software Development™
-The Software Defined Software Development Process aka sd<sup>2</sup> is a modern Software Development approach that aims to simplify the complexity that usually accompanies working with multiple projects each with multiple branches and potentially each with its own stack. sd<sup>2</sup> relies heavily on a **single** text file that describes a developer's development environments and in containers that isolate the different environments. sd<sup>2</sup> seperates the editing environment from the environment where compilation and testing takes place.
+The Software Defined Software Development Process aka sd<sup>2</sup> is a modern Software Development approach to help developers concurrenlty work with multiple projects each with multiple branches, potentially each with its own stack.

+sd<sup>2</sup> relies heavily on a **single** text file that describes a developer's development environments and in containers that isolate the different environments. sd<sup>2</sup> seperates the editing environment from the environment where compilation and testing takes place.
 In some sense, sd2 brings the advantages of a microservices environment to the development phase even when you do not use microservices in production.

+This project provides a tool called sd2 that assists developers embracing the sd<sup>2</sup> process.

 ## The Basic Concepts
 In sd2 you split your editing, browsing and source control activities from all